jay-sridhar/flutter-chat-bot/ex03/README.md

 # Exercise 3

 ## Objectives
-1. Integrate the mock GPT API with the chat application
+- Real-time display of incoming messages by integrating mock GPT with the chat application
-2. Implement and display streaming responses from the backend
+- Display the user and assistant's messages

 ## Implementation Steps
 1. Update the `chat_bot_screen.dart` file